luandretta/quiz-python/README.md

 - - -

-Developed By Lucimeri Andretta for Code Institute's Portfolio Project 3 - 2023 Feel free to connect with me on [Linkedin](www.linkedin.com/in/luandretta) :)
+Developed By Lucimeri Andretta for Code Institute's Portfolio Project 3 - 2023 This code will not be changed until the end of the course.
+Feel free to connect with me on [Linkedin](www.linkedin.com/in/luandretta) :)